-Atlantic County is one of New Jersey's shore counties, within close proximity to both Pennsylvania and Delaware.
+Atlantic County is one of New Jersey's shore counties.
 The county itself has a population of over 275,000 residents, all served by the Atlantic County Superior Court.
 The court oversees all legal matters within the county, including Family Law issues.
 The court's Family Division handles all cases of custody, divorce, and all of their related proceedings, including child support and alimony.
 While child support and alimony are often cases related to divorce, child support can also be discussed outside of a divorce situation.

 Child Support Cases In Atlantic County